PhilipAbed/RenovateTutorial/README.md

 ![image](https://user-images.githubusercontent.com/42116482/178510601-961c174a-2161-43c7-82e7-6f1a117b8494.png)

 5) Now go back to the Dependency Dashboard in the Issues section and re-run Renovate.
-As you can see, commander major update PR now appears under the “Pending Approval” section and will not be opened unless manually triggered
+As you can see, `commander` major update PR now appears under the **Pending Approval** section and will not be opened unless manually triggered

 6) You can now manually open this PR by checking the box next to it

-7) Navigate to the Pull requests section to review the generated PR and merge it to the repo.
+7) Navigate to the `Pull requests` section to review the generated PR and merge it to the repo.

-Congratulations!
-You are now familiar with Renovate’s Dependency Dashboard. 🎈
+**Congratulations!
+You are now familiar with Renovate’s Dependency Dashboard.** 🎈

-What have we learned so far:
+## What have we learned so far:
   - How to install Renovate
   - Onboarding Renovate by reviewing, configuring, and merging the onboarding PR
   - How to update a dependency with Renovate